ekmartinez/C_Programming_Language_Learning/misc/gdb.md

 This section contains some commands and explanations on how to use the GNU Debugger to debug C binaries.

+In order to debug a program it has to be compiled with debugging information, for example:

+gcc program.c -o program -g

+The -g flag include the debugging data.

 ## Basics

 * **run** (r) - Executes the program from start to end.